What makes a Gorilla Tracking Safari Expensive?

 Activities beyond Gorilla Trekking:

-Your gorilla safari will go up in price if you include extra activities in your safari, such as hikes, cultural visits, golden monkey trekking, volcano climbing, birding, or a day to relax and chill out after the trek.
+Your gorilla safari will go up in price if you include extra activities in your Safari, such as hikes, cultural visits, golden monkey trekking, volcano climbing, birding, or a day to relax and chill out after the trek.

 The Services of a Ugandan Tour Operator: